Most people need to study full time to get Austudy or Youth Allowance as a student. To work out if you’re full time you need to know your study load.

 Reducing your study load

-You might change to a lower study load because:
+You might reduce your study load because:

 - you want to drop a subject